taylorsyde/where-is-bigfoot/README.md

 # Data Cleanup and Analysis

-We used two data sources, one for UFO sightings and one for Bigfoot sightings (data.world).
+We used two data sources, one for UFO sightings and one for Bigfoot sightings.

 ## Bigfoot Sightings (data.world)